Is There a Dimmer Outlook Ahead for Edison International (EIX)?

 Sponsored

-The average price from analysts is $71.47, which is $8.05 above the current price.
 EIX currently public float of 379.47M and currently shorts hold a 1.53% ratio of that float.
-Today, the average trading volume of EIX was 2.23M shares.
+Today, the average trading volume of EIX was 2.28M shares.

 EIX’s Market Performance